 After humouring him for a minute or so, I got up from the piano bench and said,

-Ok, so remember your tennis coach wants you to practice catching the balls.
-I’m going to…
+“Ok, so remember your tennis coach wants you to practice catching the balls.
+I’m going to…”

 He interrupted me with a deep sigh.
 He looked crestfallen.
 My kids play “schedule” was just interrupted by an impromptu school lesson.

-Oh mummy, can you please just play with me for a while?
+“Oh mummy, can you please just play with me for a while?”
 He asked.
-I could almost hear the desperation in his voice.
-I realised that he wasn’t asking, he was pleading with me to play with him.
+I could almost hear the desperation in his voice and realised that he wasn’t asking, he was pleading with me to play with him.
 Even if reluctantly, I gave in.

 That night, as I tucked him into bed and watched him drift off to sleep, I ran my fingers through his hair and felt guilty.

 You see, just like you, and many other mums where we come from, I always use how much my kids get done in a day as a yardstick of my parenting success.
 It’s always about spending time productively.

 And if time permits and I allow my children to play freely, I don’t usually join them.
 I am there watching my kids play but doing something of my own.
 I’m essentially just keeping an eye on them.

 When I do things with them, it’s always with an end in mind.
 An end that suits what I believe is best for them.
 An end that complements my grand plans for what I want them to achieve.